-Policy Area: Administration Number: 200.B Initial Effective Date: 12-19-2013 Initial Approved Date: 12-19-2013 Revised Policy Effective Date: 12-02-2019 Revision - Date Approved: 12-02-2019
+Policy Area: Administration Number: 200.B Initial Effective Date: 12-19-2013 Initial Approved Date: 12-19-2013 Revised Policy Effective Date: 12-02-2019 Revision - Date Approved: 12-02-2019 Revised Policy Effective Date: TBD Revision - Date Approved: TBD

 NAHAC understands the importance of providing a solid organizational structure in which sound ethics are continually spoken of and practiced by all board members, managers, employees, and all interested third parties with access to non-public NAHAC information.
-This environment assures, at a minimum, that conflicts of interest are not tolerated, and all business is conducted in an unassailable manner conducive to both the State of Nevada and U.S. Treasury expectations.
+This environment assures at a minimum, that conflicts of interest are not tolerated, and all business is conducted in an unassailable manner conducive to both the State of Nevada and U.S. Treasury expectations.

 NAHAC will ensure that Code of Ethics guidelines exist to provide moral principles and value parameters in order to properly steer its daily business conduct.
-This will exist for the benefit and protection of, at a minimum: the NAHAC organization; NAHAC employees, and; all constituents and interested third parties (to encompass all internal and external business activities).
+This will exist for the benefit and protection of, at a minimum: the NAHAC organization; the homeowners that NAHAC serves, NAHAC employees, and; all constituents and interested third parties (to encompass all internal and external business activities).